 Some samplers were used as memorials for deaths within the family and usually consist of the names of the mother and father and the children who died within their family.
 The name of the child, their age and date of death is stated in chronological order; see for example the sampler signed Sarah Hague 1834, commemorating Edward Hague, his wife Hannah and their ten children.

-A selection of the samplers in Kirklees Museums and Galleries is on display at Tolson Memorial Museum, Huddersfield, and the Hannah Stubley's sampler (top left) is on dispay at Bagshaw Museum, Batley.
+A selection of the samplers in Kirklees Museums and Galleries is on display at Tolson Memorial Museum, Huddersfield, and the Hannah Stubley's sampler (top left) is on display at Bagshaw Museum, Batley.
 This website is an opportunity to display many more.